 "I know from experience that ANS puts together very safe well-planned trips."

 Enjoy fall migration at one of New England’s best-known migratory hotspots, Monhegan Island, located off the coast of central Maine.
 We spend three nights on Monhegan, watching for migratory songbirds, raptors, waterfowl, monarch butterflies and more.
 All travel on Monhegan is by foot, so this is the perfect trip for those who love to walk.
 The ferry ride to and from Monhegan crosses waters where shearwaters, alcids and marine mammals might be seen.
 Our trip also visits outstanding natural areas on the mainland.
 Members' cost is $1790, double occupancy from Portland, Maine.

 Ecuador packs a tremendous diversity of habitat into a relatively small country.
 The nation straddles the equator in western South America.
 It’s a land of contrasts, from snow-capped volcanic peaks to lowlands that are part of the great Amazon basin, the world’s most extensive rainforest.
-Destinations include parks and natural areas along the crest of the Andes, partway down into the cloud forests of the western slopes, and a four nights at the legendary Napo Wildlife Center in the Amazon basin.
+Destinations include parks and natural areas exploring the high Andes, partway down into the cloud forests of the western slopes, and a four nights at the legendary Napo Wildlife Center in the Amazon basin.
 Our goal is to see a great variety of birds and other wildlife while learning about tropical biology, ecology, and conservation.
 Our bird list will number in the hundreds, with perhaps dozens of hummingbirds and tanagers, and we will make a special effort to see some of Ecuador’s more spectacular species.
 Limited to 12 participants.
+Registration Deadline August 22!

 February 14-27, 2015